-The majority of IMI research (65%) continues to be published in high impact journals, i.e., those journals in the highest quartile (Q1) when ranked by Journal Impact Factor, and the average Journal Impact Factor of all IMI project publications was 7.53.
-IMI research was wide-ranging from basic biological research to clinical practice.
+The majority of IMI research (64%) continues to be published in high impact journals, i.e., those journals in the highest quartile (Q1) when ranked by Journal Impact Factor, and the average Journal Impact Factor of all IMI project publications was 7.53.
+IMI research fields were wide-ranging from basic biological research to clinical practice.
 IMI project research has been published most frequently in the fields of Neurosciences, Pharmacology & Pharmacy, and Biochemistry & Molecular Biology.

 The impact of IMI project research (as indicated by citation impact) remains twice (2.03) that of the world average (1.00), which indicates that the research was internationally influential.
-Between 2010 and 2021, the field-normalised citation impact of IMI papers was considerably higher (76%) than the European Union's (EU) average citation impact (1.15) in similar biomedical fields (journal subject categories).
-Around a quarter (25.3%) of IMI project papers were highly cited; that is, the papers were in the world's top 10% of papers (taking journal category and year of publication into account), when ranked by number of citations.
+Between 2010 and 2022, the field-normalised citation impact of IMI papers was considerably higher (75%) than the European Union's (EU) average citation impact (1.16) in similar biomedical fields (journal subject categories).
+Around a quarter (24.6%) of IMI project papers were highly cited; that is, the papers were in the world's top 10% of papers (taking journal category and year of publication into account), when ranked by number of citations.

-The output of individual IMI projects has also increased between 2010 and 2021.
-BTCure (Call 2) has remained the most prolific IMI project, with 719 publications as of this report.
-This is a 2% increase on the 703 publications attributed to BTCure in the previous report.
-It is also worth noting that AIMS-2-TRIALS is new to the Top 10 projects, ranking 6th, as its publication output has nearly doubled since the previous report (2020).
+The output of individual IMI projects continued to increase between 2010 and 2022.
+BTCure (IMI 1, Call 2) has remained the most prolific IMI project, with 727 publications as of this report.
+While RTCURE and BigData@Heart projects are new to the Top 10 IMI projects by publication output.

 Projects funded by IMI are highly collaborative.
-Since the last report, an increasing percentage of IMI publications involve collaboration between researchers in different sectors.
-Two-thirds (67.0%) of all IMI project papers were co-authored by researchers working in different sectors, more than threequarters (85.9%) involved collaboration between institutions and more than half (64.5%) were internationally collaborative.
-Internationally collaborative IMI project research had an average citation impact (2.73) well over twice the world average (1.00) and higher than domestically collaborative IMI project research (1.82).
+Similar to last year's report, two-thirds (67%) of all IMI project papers were co-authored by researchers working in different sectors, more than three-quarters (86%) involved collaboration between institutions and more than half (65%) were internationally collaborative.
+Internationally collaborative IMI project research had an average citation impact (2.68) well over twice the world average (1.00) and higher than domestically collaborative IMI project research (1.82).
+Similarly, cross-sector and cross-institution collaboration had an average citation impact of 2.69 and 2.56, respectively.
+IMI's papers that were single sector, institution and domestic also performed above the world average of 1.
+(Single Sector: 1.74, Single Institution: 1.55 and Domestic: 1.74)

 Research in both Europe and North America tends to be clustered in major cities with an existing strong academic research base.
-The citation impact of IMI papers within these clusters is higher than national averages and rates of international co-authorship are very high (70-100%) compared to the averages for EU-28 biomedical research (40%).
-The European and North American clusters with the highest proportion of open access papers are Lyon, France (98.8%) and Seattle (94.4%) respectively.
+The citation impact of IMI papers within these clusters is higher than national averages and rates of international co-authorship are very high (75-100%) compared to the averages for EU-28 biomedical research (35%).
+The European and North American clusters with the highest proportion of open access papers are Oxford, UK (94.1%) and Seattle (96.6%) respectively.

-IMI's field-normalised citation impact (2.03) is two times the world average and is comparable to other well-established funding bodies such as the Medical Research Council (MRC) and the Wellcome Trust (WT) and is higher than all other comparators.

-IMI's field-normalised citation impact increased more than the Critical Path Institute, Foundation for the National Institutes of Health (FNIH), and Grand Challenges in Global Health (GCGH) which saw no change or a decrease in their citation impact.
+IMI's field-normalised citation impact (2.03) is two times the world average and is comparable to other wellestablished funding bodies such as the Medical Research Council (MRC) and the Wellcome Trust (WT) and is higher than all other comparators.
+IMI's average field-normalised citation impact remained the same as last year, in comparison five of the comparators saw a slight decrease (1-2%) of their average field-normalised citation impact.
+Similarly, IMI publications published in 2022, had a higher citation impact (2.10) than those published in 2021 (1.98), a change of 6% indicating an increased impact of IMI papers.

-IMI's journal-normalised citation impact (1.23) is the second highest among the comparators only surpassed by CSIRO (1.25).
-IMI's percentage of highly cited papers (25.3%) outperforms all the comparators, except GCGH (26.5%).
+IMI's journal-normalised citation impact (1.18) is the second highest among the comparators and only slightly lower than CSIRO (1.23).
+IMI's percentage of highly cited papers (24.7%) outperforms all the comparators, except GCGH (25.9%).
 IMI publishes more open access papers than three out of the seven comparators (CSIRO, C-Path, and ICMR).